dolanske/v-valid/README.md

       }
     })

-    // Create rules your form must conform to const rules = {
+    // Create rules.
+Use the form object as a type helper const rules = defineRules<typeof form>({
       // Rule keys must match the keys of your form
       value: {
         // Value is required
         required,
         // Using a helper, we can add conditional validations
-        // Here we check if length of value is larger than 1 but ONLY if the value is an array
+        // Here we check if length of value is larger than 1 but ONLY if the
+        // value is an array
         shouldCheckType: validateIf(
           () => Array.isArray(form.value),
           minLength(1)
         )
       },
-      // You can also nest rules
+      // You can also nest rules and define them using an array, if you don't
+      // need custom name.
       info: {
-        contact: {
-          required,
-          email
+        contact: [required, email, contains(['@', '.com'])]
       }
-      }
-    }
+    })

     // Create your validation instance
+    const {
+     validate,
+     errors,
+     reset,
-    const { validate, errors, reset } = useValidation(form, rules)
+    } = useValidation(form, rules)
     ```

 3. Trigger form validation whenever and wherever you want

-    ```js
+    ```ts
-    async function onSubmit(e) {
+    async function onSubmit() {
-      e.preventDefault()

       validate()
-        // ctx is an object which contains information about validation checks .then((ctx) => {
+        // The ctx variable is the same for both failed and passed validation .then((ctx) => {
-          /* Executes if validation passes */
+          /* Validation passed */
         })
         .catch((ctx) => {
-          /* Executes if validation fails */
+          /* Validation failed */

           // Extract a rule property for its information const { info } = ctx
           info.contact.id // 'contact'
-          info.contact.value // 'the_value_should_be_an_email'
+          info.contact.value // whatever user inputted
           info.contact.invalid // 'true'
-          info.contact.errors.email // 'Value must be in a valid email format'
+          info.contact.errors.email // 'Value must be in a valid email format' })

-        })
-    }

-    // You can also write the same function like this

-    async function onSubmit(e) {
-      e.preventDefault()

-      try {
-        await validate()
-      }
-      catch (errors: any) {

-        // Handle errors or reset form
-        // Resetting form clears all errors though, so it is recommended to display
-        // them in some manner and reset them when user begins using the form again reset()
-      }
     }
     ```